 Oaktree has earned its clients an astounding 19% after fees on its distressed debt funds, and Howard Marks has made himself a billionaire twice over using this approach.

-Alas, Oaktree’s services are only available to pension funds, sovereign wealth funds, institutional investors and ultra-high net worth clients.
+Alas, Oaktree offers its services to pension funds, sovereign wealth funds, institutional investors and ultra-high net worth clients only.

-I’ve spent the last decade developing and refining a second-level investing system that identifies the very same types of contrarian market opportunities.
-It’s backed by my own proprietary software algorithm that calculates the second-level investing math behind the basic numbers to determine the probabilities of various financial outcomes actually happening.
+Over the last decade, I’ve developed and refined a second-level investing system that identifies the very same types of market opportunities.
+It’s backed by my own proprietary software algorithm that calculates the second-level investing math behind the basic numbers to determine the probabilities of various financial outcomes actual happening.

-This system recently turned up several remarkably safe income opportunities hiding in plain sight.
+In fact, my system recently turned up several dividend payers hiding in plain sight.

 Let me tell you about one of my favorite plays right now…

 Why haven’t the money lords on Wall Street cashed in already?
-Because the consensus outlook on the sector – the perception Marks warned us about – is pessimistic.
-The first-level thinkers believe every stock of this type is going to get crushed by debt and rising interest rates.
+Because the consensus outlook – the perception Marks warned us about – is pessimistic.
+The first-level thinkers believe this sector is going to get crushed by debt and rising interest rates.

-I’ve prepared a report on this pick titled “The Safest 7% You’ll Find Right Now.”
-It includes the company name, ticker, buy-under price and the full backstory on why I like it.
+I’ve prepared a report on this pick titled “The Safest 6% You’ll Find Right Now.”
+It includes the fund name, ticker, buy-under price and the full backstory on why I like it.

 I’ll tell you how to get a copy of this report, in addition to the Second Level Investing report I mentioned earlier, absolutely free in just a moment, but I’m getting ahead of myself…